GROWING GUIDE - APPLES

 Climate: Ensure the apple variety you choose is suitable for your climate.
 Pollination: Some apple trees require a pollinator.
 Check if you need two different varieties for cross-pollination.

-Sunlight: Choose a location that receives full sun, at least 6-8 hours per day.
+Location: Choose a location that receives full sun, at least 6-8 hours per day.
 Soil: Well-drained soil is ideal.
 Apple trees do not tolerate waterlogged soil.

-Space: Ensure enough space for the tree to grow.
+Spacing: Ensure enough space for the tree to grow.
 Standard trees need about 30ft., dwarf varieties need about 10ft.

 PREPARING THE SOIL